 Early History of the Domine family

 This web page shows only a small excerpt of our Domine research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Domine History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Domine History in all our PDF Extended History products and printed products wherever possible.

 Domine Spelling Variations